PyTorch FSDP: Experiences on Scaling Fully Sharded Data Parallel: System Design

 \subsubsection{Overlapping Communication and Computation}

-The PyTorch \code{c10d} library offers the option for collectives to run as asynchronous with respect to the CPU and return \code{Work} objects, where calling \code{Work.wait()} blocks the CPU thread until the collective finishes. \code{DistributedDataParallel} follows this async-collective-and-\code{wait()} approach to overlap the gradient all-reduces with backward computation.
-However, due to CUDA's sequential ordering semantics within a stream, FSDP cannot directly follow this approach to overlap its \code{AllGather}s with forward computation.
-In contrast to DDP's backward, where the collective \textit{proceeds} the computation with which to overlap, FSDP's forward has the collective \textit{following} the computation with which to overlap.
-The key challenge is that in PyTorch's eager execution, FSDP cannot know in general which \code{FlatParameter} to \code{AllGather} next and hence issue that \code{AllGather} before the current forward computation.
-To address this, FSDP uses a separate CUDA stream to issue the \code{AllGather}s, bypassing the sequential ordering semantics and allowing each \code{AllGather} to overlap with existing GPU computation.
+The PyTorch \code{c10d} library has a \code{ProcessGroup} abstraction that represents a group of processes that can run collectives together.
+For the NCCL backend, the \code{ProcessGroupNCCL} implementation has an internal NCCL stream per device, where the separate internal stream is for asynchronous execution with the current stream, which is typically the default stream running computation.
+Those asynchronous collectives return \code{Work} objects, where calling \code{Work.wait()} blocks the CPU thread until the collective finishes.
+For general correctness, \code{ProcessGroupNCCL} synchronizes the internal stream with the current stream before running the collective. \code{DistributedDataParallel} leverages the async-collective-and-\code{wait()} approach to overlap the gradient \code{All-Reduce}s with backward computation.
+However, in contrast to DDP's backward where the \code{AllReduce} \textit{proceeds} the computation with which to overlap, FSDP's forward issues the \code{AllGather} \textit{following} the computation with which to overlap since in eager execution, FSDP cannot know which \code{FlatParameter} to \code{AllGather} next to reorder it before the computation.
+This difference in kernel-issue order makes following the async-collective-and-\code{wait()} approach infeasible for FSDP.
+Namely, since \code{ProcessGroupNCCL} synchronizes with the current (default) stream, the \code{All-Gather} will not run until the computation with which to overlap finishes.
+To address this, FSDP uses a separate CUDA stream to issue the \code{AllGather}s, bypassing the false dependency on preceding computation in the default stream and allowing each \code{AllGather} to overlap.
 As a result, FSDP's collective synchronization operates on streams, not simply \code{Work} objects.
 Figure~\ref{fig:overlap} illustrates one example.
-Note that, the backward pass contains one less \code{AllGather} (\code{AG0}), because FSDP intentionally keeps the outermost FSDP unit parameters in memory to avoid crashes in case there are any custom parameters falling in between FSDP unit wrapped submodules.
+Note that the backward pass excludes the \code{AG0} \code{All-Gather} because FSDP intentionally keeps the outermost FSDP unit's parameters in memory to avoid redundantly freeing at the end of forward and then re-\code{All-Gather}ing to begin backward.

-As a side optimization, both the reducescatter and allreduce (when hybrid shard is on) can run asynchronously with respect to the backward pass, as they are not needed until the optimizer step.